Terms & Services

 ADDITIONAL NOTES

-• Travel, specialized equipment, and extended production needs may incur additional fees.
+• Travel & Special Requirements – Travel, specialized equipment, and extended production needs may incur additional fees.

-• Custom agreements can be arranged for publishers, institutions, or work-for-hire projects.
+• Custom Agreements – Custom terms can be arranged for publishers, institutions, or work-for-hire projects.